sagshome/DIY/README.md

 ### Some base software and packages.
 This is unix based.
 I am sure you can figure it out.

-#### npm - asyncdesign-webui
-This is a css and javascript package.
-I don't use much some day I may use more.
-Run the following commands or something like them

-    cd <base>/build
-    mkdir node_modules
-    npm install asyncdesign-webui

 #### Build your base docker images
     cd <base>